the-turing-way/the-turing-way/book/website/ethical-research/data-anonymization.md

 ## Need for Anonymization
 * In order to facilitate Open Research, the researcher needs to have the ability to share the data upon which their work was done.
 This would be virtually impossible if the raw data consisted of personal or sensitive data.
 * Legal frameworks across the world are increasingly privacy aware and anonymization is an essential prerequisite if the researcher intends to collect, analyze or store data of a sensitive nature at all.
-  * In the Eurpoean Union, the General Data Protection Regulation (GDPR)
+  * In the European Union, the General Data Protection Regulation (GDPR)
   * In the UK, the Data Protection Act (2018)
   * In the United States, a collection of state and federal laws like Health Insurance Portability and Accountability Act (HIPAA) and California Consumer Privacy Act (CCPA)
-  * In Singapore, The Personal Data Protection Act, and a variety of other region specific laws provide strict guidelines and standards for anonymized data.
+  * In Singapore, The Personal Data Protection Act, \
+  and a variety of other region specific laws provide strict guidelines and standards for anonymized data.
 * The willingness of volunteers to provide data for research seems dependent on their trust in the researcher as well as on an early de-identification process [4].
 * Retaining volunteer trust and protecting their privacy makes for a healthy and sustainable data science process.
 Since some of these techniques might be as easy as not collecting/deleting unimportant, sensitive data, a preliminary data anonymization process seems too easy to not do.

 ## Understanding Your Data
-Determinations regarding the need for anonymization as well as choice of the most effective anonymization techniques that can be applied both depend intimately on the kind of data the researcher possesess.
+Determinations regarding the need for anonymization as well as choice of the most effective anonymization techniques that can be applied both depend intimately on the kind of data the researcher possesses.

 In terms of need for anonymization, a specific attribute of the dataset may fall under any of the following umbrellas:
 * Personally Identifiable Information (PII)[1]: data of this nature can be used independently or in conjunction with other data to distinguish or identify the individual.
   * Direct Identifiers: are able to unambiguously trace back to the individual independently.
 This includes information like Social Security Number or passport number and must be treated with the highest care and preferably removed if not strongly encrypted.
   * Quasi-Identifiers: while data of this nature may not uniquely identify the source by themselves, in combination with other quasi-identifiers, it may result in a unique identifier.
 For example, it was proven in 2000, that 87% of Americans could be found simply with the help of their Date of Birth, Gender and Postal Code[2].
-Determining what is a quasi identifier is non-trivial and care must be taken in anonymising these unassuming attributes as well.
+Determining what is a quasi-identifier is non-trivial and care must be taken in anonymising these unassuming attributes as well.
 * Confidential Attributes: Include information like salaries and health conditions, these are sometimes the focus of the dataset and often important for analytics.
 Microdata protection techniques are often applied here to prevent access to this data on an individual level.
-* Non confidential Attributes: is data that doesn't belong to any of the above groups and as such can be spared from the more rigourous anonymization techniques.
+* Non confidential Attributes: is data that doesn't belong to any of the above groups and as such can be spared from the more rigorous anonymization techniques.

 The application of anonymization techniques will also vary depending on whether the target data is static or streaming[3].
 Static data is data that is entirely available before the anonymization process while streaming data continuously provides new data.